gtech-mulearn/IEEE-LAUNCHPAD/profiles/adithyakrishna.p@mulearn.md

 #### Career Plan:

 - Helps in growing the organisations I'm part of, there by letting more people to the eco system.
+- Finding out the true potential that I can achieve & acquire : within the next year
+- I wished to be a Software developer.

 #### Thoughts on Kerala's Tech Ecosystem: